lammps/lammps/doc/src/atom_style.rst

 For the *spin* style, a magnetic spin is associated to each atom.
 Those spins have a norm (their magnetic moment) and a direction.

+For the *qmag* style, a magnetic charge is associated to each atom.
+The atoms having non-zero magnetic charges are used to define a magnetic dipole moment inside the core of a magnetic nanoparticle.

 The *wavepacket* style is similar to *electron*, but the electrons may consist of several Gaussian wave packets, summed up with coefficients cs= (cs_re,cs_im).
 Each of the wave packets is treated as a separate